Attendee Profiles allows you to collect demographic data from your attendees for better engagement insights.

-You can view the profiles of signed-in attendees by just clicking on their name.
-All the information collected at sign-in will be available here.
+You can view attendees' profiles by just clicking on their name.
+All the profile information collected will be available here.

 On the Audience Web App:

-1. Your attendees will be asked to sign-in when they click on the URL to the Audience Web App.
+1. Your attendees will be asked to create a profile when they click on the URL to the Audience Web App.